-Cross-posted from Written Description, where it originally appeared on December 18, 2020.
+Cross-posted from COVID-19 and The Law, where it originally appeared on February 8, 2021.

 Throughout the current pandemic, Dr. Anthony Fauci and other public health experts have called on the government to “stick to the science.”
 This was at the same time that former President Donald Trump repeatedly undermined scientific expertise and prioritized political interests over responsible public health practices.
 Yet the particular ways in which the Trump administration mishandled the pandemic can divert attention from more fundamental challenges confronting government actors in any emergency — challenges that respect for science alone is insufficient to address.
 These challenges concern the norms guiding regulators’ exercise of their power under the law, as well as the proper role of values in public health and public policy more broadly.

 FDA has struggled throughout COVID-19 to maintain high standards of integrity, including independence from undue political influence.
 We see this most clearly in the decisions FDA has faced in applying its power to issue emergency use authorizations (EUAs) for medical countermeasures against COVID-19.
 FDA’s experience using its emergency powers during COVID-19 speaks to the complex relationship between science and ethics in health policy — between empirical fact finding and normative questions involving ethics and public values.